Skip to content

 2. Practice Self-Compassion: Nurturing yourself, being attuned to your feelings, and developing curiosity about your experiences can help to ameliorate the sense of helplessness and disempowerment that can accompany the anger and rage connected to your FSA experiences.
 You have the ability to help yourself – including the wounded parts of you – more than you may realize, beginning with cultivating a self-compassionate stance.

-3. What Is Most Important?
-Many of the clients new to my practice report that they are obsessing over the injustices done to them, and they are not sure how they will ever “get over it” (their FSA experiences).
+3. Cultivating an Attitude of ‘Radical Acceptance’: Many of the clients new to my practice report that they are obsessing over the injustices done to them, and they are not sure how they will ever “get over it” (their FSA experiences).
 While it is important – even critical – to acknowledge the injustices done to you and the attendant anger, it is even more important that you are willing to accept the painful truth that your family is unlikely to ever acknowledge – much less effectively address or correct – these wrongs.
 A sobering truth, but (based on my research), one you’d be wise to accept if you are committed to making a full recovery from FSA.
-(Learn more about the need to accept painful truths by reading my article on radical acceptance).
+(Learn more about the need to accept painful truths and realities by reading my article on radical acceptance).

 4. Recognize obsessive, ruminating thoughts that keep you stuck in the past may be rooted in complex trauma: My research on FSA indicates that this form of psycho-emotional abuse can lead to the development of complex trauma (C-PTSD) symptoms.
 Intrusive, ruminating thoughts are therefore not uncommon when an FSA adult survivor is emotionally activated.
 If you are not able to work with a trauma-informed Mental Health professional at this time, you may feel helpless to stop reflecting on the past and all that happened between you and scapegoating family members.
 Until such symptoms can be effectively addressed, do your best to remember that staying focused on obtaining justice will deplete you of the energy and internal resources needed to heal from the harms done to you.
 Obsessing and ruminating over past events – including past wrongs done to you – will only serve to disempower you further.
 Have compassion for the part of you that seeks justice (and perhaps retribution) while you strive to keep your focus on becoming empowered via your healing and recovery process.
 Believe in your ability to transcend the negative events (and people) from your past.
 This includes any scapegoating family members.
 Connect with the present experience fully and decide what you would like your future to look like.
 This will help you to feel like you are in control of your life, versus being battered about by forces beyond your ability to control – including past events and what your family thinks or believes about you.
 To help with ruminating thoughts, you can try out some of these methods from Healthline.